 Your claim has been received by the Veterans Affairs.
 If you applied online with VONAPP Direct Connect, you should see receipt in your list of Open Claims within one hour.
 If you applied through the U.S. mail, please allow mailing time plus one week for us to process and record receipt of your claim.

 - Under Review

 Your claim has been assigned to a Veterans Service Representative and is being reviewed to determine if additional evidence is needed.
-If we do not need any additional information, your claim will move directly to the Preparation for Decision phase.
+If we do not need any additional information, your claim will move directly to the Preparation for the Decision phase.
 Read More about Under Review from the VA Disability Claims Forum

 - Gathering of Evidence